anthonytk31415/hotelier/README.md

 ## Authentication
 The AuthenticationService class is responsible for authenticating users and generating JWT tokens upon successful authentication.
+User Flow:

-Users need to be registered before authentication can happen, handled by the RegisterService.
+- Users need to be registered
+- Then, authentication can happen, handled by the RegisterService.

 Below is a detailed breakdown of how it performs authentication:

 ### Authentication Process:
-The authenticate method takes a User object and a UserRole enum as parameters.
+- The authenticate method takes a User object and a UserRole enum as parameters.

-It attempts to authenticate the user using the AuthenticationManager.
+- It attempts to authenticate the user using the AuthenticationManager.
 This is done by creating an UsernamePasswordAuthenticationToken with the username and password from the User object.

-The authenticationManager.authenticate method performs the actual authentication.
+- The authenticationManager.authenticate method performs the actual authentication.
 If the credentials are invalid or the user does not exist, an AuthenticationException will be thrown.

 ### Role Validation: